 - Microsuede: Spray and scrub with a gentle circular motion.

 - Wood: Painted or Sealed (not waxed) – Spray and wipe with a microfiber cloth.

 Wood: Making It Shine

-- Toilets: Empty toilet, spray bowl thoroughly, sprinkle baking soda on the brush, scrub bowl, let sit 10 minutes, turn water on, flush.
+Toilets: For best results, empty toilet.
+Spray bowl thoroughly with All-Purpose Spray, sprinkle baking soda on the brush, scrub bowl, let sit 10 minutes, turn water on, flush.

 Window Wash: (aka Sal Suds Lite) ½ tsp.
 (2.5 mL) in a quart (1 L) of water.
-Put the water in the bottle first.
 Spray and squeegee.
-Follow up with a spray of pure club soda, or half vinegar/half water, and squeegee.
+Follow with a spray of pure club soda, or half vinegar/half water, and squeegee.

 - So I don’t use too much, I keep a bottle of diluted Sal Suds by my sink: 1/2 c.
 (120 mL) of Sal Suds in a quart (1 L) of water.
 A small squirt in a pot or a larger squirt for a sink.

 - With All-Purpose Spray: Using Sal Suds to Clean Dishes